sap-tutorials/Tutorials/tutorials/datahub-trial-pipelines-part01/datahub-trial-pipelines-part01.md

 [ACCORDION-BEGIN [Step 1: ](Create a data pipeline)]

-Open the modelling environment for building pipelines via [https://vhcalruntime/app/pipeline-modeler](https://vhcalruntime/app/pipeline-modeler) (SAP Data Hub Pipeline Modeler).
+Open the modelling environment for building pipelines via SAP Data Hub Pipeline Modeler (`https://vhcalruntime/app/pipeline-modeler`).

 >As the above URL is a local URL, it will be accessible only if you are doing the tutorials and have already configured the hosts file.
 If not, please refer to [Getting Started with SAP Data Hub, trial edition](https://caldocs.hana.ondemand.com/caldocs/help/Getting_Started_Data_Hub.pdf) guide.